TechWizard-007/Not_So_Angry_Ball/README.md

 * A slingshot.
 It slings.
 Hopefully.
 * A projectile.
 It flies like it’s got a job to do.
 * Blocks.
 They fall and pretend to be smart.
-* Reset button.
-For when things go... *not as planned*.
 * Touch controls.
 Because fingers > mouse.

 ### 📱 Built With: